A Riemann-Stein Kernel Method

-The aim of the present paper is to present a comprehensive analysis of a particular, widely-applicable Stein kernel method.
-The method that we consider is of the form $I_X$ in Eqn. \ref{eq: Stein method} with regularisation terms of the form in Eqn. \ref{eq: Stein kernel method} for a particular choice of Stein pair $(\mathcal{H},\tau)$.
-The principle contributions are as follows: \begin{itemize} \item {\it Generalisation to a Riemannian manifold:} A particular Stein pair $(\mathcal{H},\tau)$ is proposed for use with a general Riemannian manifold.
-Integrals on manifolds arise in many important applications of Bayesian statistics, most notably directional statistics \citep{Mardia2000} and modelling of functional data on the sphere $\mathbb{S}^2$ \citep{Porcu2016}.
-In this context, MCMC methods have been developed to sample from distributions defined on a manifold \citep[e.g.][]{Diaconis2013,Byrne2013,Lan2014,Holbrook2016}.
-In this paper we complement this existing work by generalising the Stein kernel method to integrals defined on a Riemannian manifold.
+Our contributions are as follows: \begin{itemize} \item {\it Generalisation to a Riemannian Manifold:} Integrals on manifolds arise in many important applications of Bayesian statistics, most notably directional statistics \citep{Mardia2000} and modelling of functional data on the sphere $\mathbb{S}^2$ \citep{Porcu2016}.
+In this context, MCMC methods have been developed to sample from distributions defined on a manifold \citep[e.g.][]{Diaconis2013,barp2019hamiltonian,Byrne2013,Lan2014,Holbrook2016,arnaudon2019irreversible}.
+In this paper we complement existing work by generalising the Stein kernel interpolant of \cite{Oates2017} to integrals defined on a Riemannian manifold.